 τβ1 ∼ Normal(δtau, κ) (6)

-In APPROVE, the compared frequentist prediction model will be build by Dr. Gong’s statistical team employing the published LIPS score [5] to identify hospitalized patients at risk for prolonged mechanical ventilation and death.
+In APPROVE, the compared frequentist prediction model will be built by Dr. Gong’s statistical team employing the published LIPS score [5] to identify hospitalized patients at risk for prolonged mechanical ventilation and death.
 The score at the selected start time will be used to determine the best cutoff score to identify the patients with the highest risk of developing prolonged mechanical ventilation.

 Data Acquisition Data will be abstracted from a clinical data warehouse (see Environment and Resources).
-A multi-prong approach for capturing complete, longitudinal data in real-time, near real-time, or asynchronously from the EMR replica will be used.
+A multi-pronged approach for capturing complete, longitudinal data in real-time, near real-time, or asynchronously from the EMR replicate will be used.
 When possible, and where collection of additional complementary information is warranted, we will use the Retrieve Form for Data Capture IS THIS THE CORRECT REFERENCE?[51],an IHE30 IS THIS THE CORRECT REFERENCE?
 [52] standard for gathering new data within a user’s current application environment (EMR in this case) to meet the requirements of an external system.
 Secured electronic data capture tools provided by the Montefiore Enterprise Clinical Research Management System will be used to streamline, quality control, normalize, and manage data collection and data entry efforts.
 A fully de-identified, study specific database of all study variables will be compiled for model development and validation.
 When subsequently patient data from additional regional medical centers are incorporated, site identifier variables will be obfuscated to blind investigators.

 Computational Implementation: We will implement the Bayesian model in the ultra-fast probabilistic programming language software STAN developed by my co-mentor Dr. Gelman [18].
-Clever statistical transformations to sample in the standardized normal space will take full advantage of the faster convergence and higher effective sample size of STAN and overcome computational limitations of Bayesian hier- archical models for Big Data [19].
-STAN is based on Hamiltonian Monte Carlo (HMC) [19], a Marcov chain Monte Carlo (MCMC) algorithm, which avoids the sensitivity to correlated parameters that plague many MCMC methods by introducing auxiliary momentum variables [53] as illustrated in Figure 4.
+Novel statistical transformations to sample in the standardized normal space will take full advantage of the faster convergence and higher effective sample size of STAN and overcome computational limitations of Bayesian hier- archical models for Big Data [19].
+STAN is based on Hamiltonian Monte Carlo (HMC) [19], a Markov Chain Monte Carlo (MCMC) algorithm, which avoids the sensitivity to correlated parameters that plague many MCMC methods by introducing auxiliary momentum variables [53] as illustrated in Figure 4.
 HMC is dependent on tuning the reciprocal relationship of the crucial parameters step size and desired number of steps.
 If the latter is too large, efficiency is low, if to small we see undesirable random walk behavior.
-To overcome this, STAN implemented the No-U-Turn Sampler (NUTS), a recursive algorithm to automate and optimize tuning the HMC [53], also introduced by my co-mentor Dr. Gelman.
-If needed, we will run chains in parallel on Columbia Univ.’s mainframe computer cluster.
+To overcome this, STAN implemented a recursive algorithm to automate and optimize tuning the HMC [53], innovated by my co-mentor Dr. Gelman.

 Posterior predictive checking, predictive validations and model comparison In evaluating its predictive performance, we will perform exploratory graphical [54] and confirmatory formal posterior predictive assessment using discrepancies [55] to compare the patient test set to simulated replications from our fitted hierarchical Bayesian model, pre- dictive validation to adjust for overfitting of our model and a sensitivity analysis of our priors on key model parameteters [19, 56].
 We will com- pare our Bayesian Model to the frequentist algorithms using the minimum χ2 discrepancy, essentially equivalent to the classical goodness-of-fit test